creation date: 2025-10-16 12:05

 • Coronary deaths: RR 0.58

-37% reduction of risk of myocardial revascularisation need.
+37% reduction of risk of myocardial revascularization need.

 NINDS Trial 1995